StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/manual-instrumentation/code-examples.md

 ### 5 - Child span
 Now let's create a span that will have a relation with the parent span.
 Thus meaning if anything is wrong with the child span then the error will propagate up into the parent.

-Let's use a Table from the non exist Database as a child, this allows us to add a CRITICAL health state on the child if a write operation to this table failed.
+Let's use a Table from the non exist Database as a child, we can add a CRITICAL health state on the child if a write operation to this table failed.

 Example Table
 - Table Name: Users